MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

 	```bash
 	dotnet --version
 	```
-Verify the output is `3.0.100` or higher, then follow the instructions below depending on your setup (Visual Studio, Visual Studio Code, or directly the command line).
+Verify the output is `3.0.100` or higher.
+If not, install the [latest version](https://dotnet.microsoft.com/download) and check again.
+Then follow the instructions below depending on your setup (Visual Studio, Visual Studio Code, or directly the command line).

 ### Update Q# projects in Visual Studio